kontent-ai/kontent-ai-migration-toolkit/README.md

 project uses `Delivery API` for fast import and conversion to various formats (`json` | `csv`) and `Management API` to import data back.

-This library can be used in `node.js` only - the API cannot be used in directly in browsers.
+This library can be used in `node.js` only.
+Use in Browsers is not supported.

 ## How it works